 Grades2 to 12

+Recap will be shutting down June 30, 2019.
 Use video to assign work and assess students.
 Recap is a free video response and reflection tool.
 Set up an account with email, create a class or classes, and invite students with a code.
 You can input student names, or they can sign up with an email.
 Both ways the student will need the code.
 Create questions in text and/or audio or video.
-Assign to individual students or the whole class, set a due date, decide whether you want students to take the self-assess poll or not, set the maximum time for students to respond (between 15 seconds to two minutes) in their own assessment video, then click done.
+Assign to individual students, a group or the whole class, set a due date, decide whether you want students to take the self-assess poll or not, set the maximum time for students to respond (between 15 seconds to two minutes) in their own assessment video, then click done.
 Students respond using any browser on a computer/laptop or an iPad.
 Recap has made this process super simple!
 They have a thorough support section, and, oh yes, you can respond to students by clicking "Leave Feedback."

 In the ClassroomUse Recap in any subject.
 Create prompts for students to respond to about anything and everything.
 Challenge students to reflect on their learning at the end of a unit, research project, or literature circle.
 Here are just a few example questions to ask: What are some things you did well on this assignment?
 What mistakes did you make on your last assignment that you did not make on today's assignment?
 What would you do differently?
 What would you like to learn more about?